1. Home

 In true Porsche fashion, the plug-in hybrid version of the Cayenne Coupe is brilliant to drive.
 The 3.0-litre V6 petrol engine delivers that trademark Porsche engine howl, while the electric motor and battery pack nullify the running costs to a socially acceptable 60-70mpg and 91-108g/km of CO2.
 The electric range isn’t the best, however, with a full charge giving you just 22 miles.

-Like all Cayennes, the E-Hybrid Coupe’s road handling belies its size.
+Like all Cayennes, the E-Hybrid Coupe’s handling belies its size.
 The steering is light and accurate, while the four-wheel-drive system provides seemingly physics-defying levels of grip.
 The interior is also cavernous, which means a family of four will have little trouble getting comfortable.

 8. Lexus LBX